fd athlete probie guide

 Please be truthful!

-HOW DO I MEASURE DISTANCE ON THE STREET?
+HOW to MEASURE DISTANCE ON THE STREET

 If you have no way to measure distance for our running workouts, you can pre-measure areas around your home or department.
 50m is about 65 walking paces and 100m is about 130 walking paces.
 For a 400m run, I will run to the 100m mark and back 2x.